Welcome to the Como Woodland Outdoor Classroom's Advisory Committee site

 - Do you have interpretive or science skills?
 Can you ID birds, trees, flowers, or butterfies?
 Because there are no dedicated staff to lead students and teachers while they are at the Como Woodland Outdoor Classroom, your skills could be very valuable.
 Contact the Como Woodland Advisory Committee Chair and that person will help you get connected.

-Volunteers will collect seeds from native plants in Como Woodland to be propagated and planted in the 2020 growing season to increase plant diversity for wildlife and pollinators in Como Woodland and other natural parkland in St. Paul.
-Seed Squad events are organized by our partners in the Saint Paul Parks & Recreation Natural Resources Department; Pre-registration is appreciated as we have limited spots; click here: http://bit.ly/seedsqyad2019 (*There are two other dates/locations for seed collection event, so sign up for Sept.
-19 if you want to volunteer for the Como Woodland location.
+There were 15 volunteers for this year's drop-in seed collecting event in CWOC, and the volunteers worked so hard that we finished early.
+We collected seeds from grey coneflowers and several grasses in Como Woodland's two prairie areas.
+Those seeds will be propagated and planted in the 2020 growing season to increase plant diversity for wildlife and pollinators in Como Woodland and other natural parkland in St. Paul.
+This Seed Squad event was organized by our partners in the Saint Paul Parks & Recreation Natural Resources Department.

 RECENT EVENTS & NEWS